lavenderYuu/Emotionary/README.md

 We will send you a `.env` file to use for Step #2 below.

 **Instructions to run:**
-1. Clone this repo
+1. Clone this repo and go to the `Milestone3` branch
-2. Replace the `.env.example` file in the root directory with the `.env` file we provide to you; make sure the file is named `.env`
+2. Replace the `.env.example` file in the root directory with the `.env` file we provide to you
+    - Make sure the file is named `.env`
 3. Run `docker compose up --build`
 4. Frontend will be available at: http://localhost
 5. Backend API runs at: http://localhost:5000
+6. Tests reports are automatically generated in the project's root directory in the `test-results` folder and can be opened in your browser of choice:
+    - `backend-test-report.html`
+    - `frontend-test-report.html`